 The grassroots organisations' experience of working in the field of habitat enabled the academic sectors to gather successful experiences.
 The history of 'villas' and settlement processes and their struggles for regulations to ensure their regularisation within the framework of urbanisation is documented in different works of the universities of the Province of Buenos Aires and the capital city.
-At that time, the association Madre Tierra, in collaboration with the Province, municipalities and the UNGS worked on an observatory for the application of the Law, which also provides a repository of the municipalities.
-The first result of this work was launched on 12 June 2019.17
+At that time, the association Madre Tierra, in collaboration with the Province, municipalities and the UNGS worked on an observatory for the application of the Law, which also provides a repository of the regulatory and programmatic tools developed in each of the municipalities.
+The first result of this work was launched on 12 June 2019.

-16 Collective interview 2019
+&lt;sup>16 Collective interview 2019

-17 https://observatorio.madretierra.org.ar/
+https://observatorio.madretierra.org.ar/

 II.
-Law on Fair Access to Habitat in the Province of Buenos Aires18
+Law on Fair Access to Habitat in the Province of Buenos Aires